openbigdatagroup/plda/README.md

 Welcome to PLDA.

-PLDA is free software.
-Please see the file COPYING for details.
 PLDA is a parallel C++ implementation of Latent Dirichlet Allocation (LDA) [1,2].
 We are expecting to present a highly optimized parallel implemention of the Gibbs sampling algorithm for the training/inference of LDA [3].
 The carefully designed architecture is expected to support extensions of this algorithm.

 We will release an enhanced parallel implementation of LDA, named as PLDA+ [2], which can improve scalability of LDA by signiﬁcantly reducing the unparallelizable communication bottleneck and achieve good load balancing.

+PLDA is a free software.
+Please see COPYING for details.

 # Requirement #
 Parallel lda must be run in linux environment with g++ compiler and [mpich](https://www.mpich.org/) installed.